frankchiboy/FinSight/README.md

 ## 🧠 Notes

-- Set the `HUGGING_FACE_HUB_TOKEN` environment variable to access the Hugging Face API
+- Set the `OPENROUTER_API_KEY` environment variable to access the OpenRouter API
 - CLI and UI share the same analysis backend

 ## 👤 Author